All Episodes

 Tell me, my brothers and sisters.

-She would say it's a religion of victimhood where everyone feels like they're a victim and victims are appraised.
+It's a religion of victimhood where everyone feels like they're a victim and victims are praised.

 I mean, that certainly is a mechanism of power, but you can at least go and query those victims.